Azure-Samples/azure-health-data-and-ai-samples/samples/patientandpopulationservices-smartonfhir-oncg10/docs/deployment.md

         - `fhirid`: This parameter allows you to decide whether to use an existing FHIR service or create a new one.
 Leaving this parameter empty will create a new FHIR service.
 If you wish to use an existing FHIR server, input the FHIR instance ID.
 Below are steps to retrieve the FHIR instance ID:
             1. Navigate to your FHIR service in Azure Portal.
             2. Click on properties in the left menu.
             3. Copy the "Id" field under the "Essentials" group.
-        - `smartonfhirwithb2c`: This parameter takes boolean value.
-If you have opted for B2C then select True and if you have opted for Microsoft Entra ID then select False.
         - Some important considerations when using an existing FHIR service instance:
             - The FHIR server instance and SMART on FHIR resources are expected to be deployed in the same resource group, so enter the same resource group name in the `existingResourceGroupName` parameter.
             - Enable the system-assigned status in the existing FHIR service, Follow the below steps: